hello2all/GTSRB_Keras_STN/capstone_report.md

 |Our model|99.59%|99.60%|99.53%|100%|99.81%|99.87%|99.69%|99.17%|
 |Human performance|98.84%|99.72%|98.67%|98.89%|98.00%|99.93%|97.63%|100%|

-As it is shown above, except "Red other" and "Special" category, our model has a higher accuray than human performance.
+As it is shown above, except "Red other" and "Special" category, our model has higher accuray than human performance.

 Here we use McNemar's test to judge if the improvement is significant: